emonidi/UP42GMBH-Coding-Challenge/README.md

 ## Used APIs
 Provided api did not work and creating a server for this app to avoid CORS restrictions is a little bit more then I can take for a test.
 That is why I needed to change the api with one that is not requiring CORS: https://api.met.no/weatherapi/locationforecast/2.0/compact?lat=60.10&lon=9.58
-Also sinse the location api does not have its own geocoding capabilities I am also using mapbox geocoding api to get the latitude and longitude of the place I would like to query the forcast for.
+Also sinse the weather api does not have its own geocoding capabilities I am also using mapbox geocoding api to get the latitude and longitude of the place I would like to query the forcast for.
 Also since the choise of icons provided was quite poor I decided to use the icons provided by met.no https://api.met.no/weatherapi/weathericon/2.0/documentation so the app would be complete.

 ## Style and layout
-General HD has been followed with no guarantees for "pixel perfect" implementation.
+General HD layout has been followed with no guarantees for "pixel perfect" implementation.
 After that responsive capabilities are added.
 I wish I also had a responsive figma prototype.
 Mobile layout would be much well thought in this case but it is quite satisfactory as it is.
 SCSS is used for all styling.

 ## Host
 Aplication is hosted at http://164.92.215.41/